shivam-methi/JavaScript/Features/strict-mode.md

 ```

 ### Benefits and Features of Strict Mode:
-- Eliminates Some JavaScript Silent Errors: assigning a value to an undeclared variable
+- Eliminates Some JavaScript Silent Errors: assigning a value to an undeclared variable.
-- Disallows Duplicates: cannot have duplicate parameter names in functions
+- Disallows Duplicates: cannot have duplicate parameter names in functions.
-- Prevents Deletion of Plain Names: cannot delete variables, functions, or function arguments
+- Prevents Deletion of Plain Names: cannot delete variables, functions, or function arguments.
 - Disallows `this` Keyword for Global Objects: `this` inside functions that are not methods remains `undefined`
-  rather than referring to the global object
+  rather than referring to the global object.